The government is set to roll out a screening programme for cancer, hypertension and diabetes in 100 districts later this week.

 Those detected with cancer will be treated in community health centres or district hospitals, as required.
 Most detected with hypertension or diabetes would need to be prescribed drugs which the government hopes to make available at primary health centres and sub-centres free of cost.
 Some cancer drugs would be available for free, said sources in Health Ministry.

-- Maharashtra: One crore to be screened for oral cancer in December
+- Two crore people screened for oral cancer across Maharashtra

 With an estimated target population of 7 lakh in each district, an initial allocation of Rs 5 lakh has been made for each of them.